 3. Fasting therapy

 Short fasting and intermittent fasting has proven benefits in promoting autophagy (self-eating/ auto-cleaning) thus clearing most toxins in the body.
 Fasting also activates the stem cells of immune system and helps them to regrow and repair.
 Fasting helps in the production of Brain Derived Neurotropic Factor (BDNF) and helps in neuro re-generation.
 Intermittent fasting helps to activate the acute immune response which is very much important for fighting infections

 4. Herbs that heal

 Tulsi (Ocimum Sanctum) – Tulsi in the form of extracts, inhalations, herbal teas helps to restore the respiratory health and build the immunity.
 Cough, cold, asthma, sinusitis and many different lung disorders can be prevented or treated by consuming this herb.
 Tulsi is also good to treat parasitic infestations and also fungal infections.
 Concoctions made with Tulsi, Ginger and Honey are also used to treat fevers and allergies.

 Turmeric – Turmeric is one of the herbs that has the highest anti-inflammatory and anti-oxidant properties.
 Turmeric is an antidote for many of the monsoon illnesses including asthma, cough, allergies, running nose, rheumatism, sinusitis etc. Turmeric is best consumed with black pepper for building immunity.

 Licorice: Licorice is a respiratory friendly herb.
 It has both anti-inflammatory and anti-viral properties.
 It is beneficial in people with asthma, bronchitis, throat irritation or chest colds with coughs or problem in breathing.
 Mulleti also has great expectorant properties.

 Garlic: Garlic helps to boost the immune system and one of the best herbs that is good to prevent and treat infections.
 Including garlic in your daily diet can help you fight with cold, flu and other seasonal disorders.

+Exercise in moderation is excellent routine for keeping the immune system at its optimum levels.
 Overtraining at the same time cause burn out syndrome.
 Regular exercise result in increase in white blood cells and other antibodies in the body which are meant to fight infections.

 Breathing has a direct effect on lowering cortisol and also to balance the autonomic nervous system.
 Thus it helps to fight against the physical and mental stress and also to modulate immune functions.
 Breathing exercises such as Nadishudhi pranayama, Ujjayi pranayama and Bhastrika are beneficial to boost immune system.

 Vitamins such as Vitamin C, D and E are extremely beneficial.
 Minerals that are important to keep a strong immune system are magnesium, zinc, selenium, potassium and calcium.

 8. Quality Sleep

+Sleep beyond doubt helps to boost immunity.
 Sleep deprivation is directly linked to cortisol spikes and reduced production of cytokines that are responsible for maintaining a healthy immune system.
 Adequate sleep is also proven to be increasing the natural killer cells activity and modulating natural immune response.